 AFJ Member Spotlight is a series where we highlight the great advocacy work of Alliance for Justice member organizations.
-AFJ is an alliance of more than 120 national, regional, and local organizations working for a wide range of progressive causes, united in our commitment to advancing justice and democracy.
+AFJ is an alliance of 130 national, regional, and local organizations working for a wide range of progressive causes, united in our commitment to advancing justice and democracy.
 Click here for more information on becoming an AFJ member organization.

-Many of our member organizations work with both our Bolder Advocacy program on 501(c)(3) advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
-Is there a specific resource that has helped you in your advocacy?
-Are the courts taking on new importance for you this year?
+Many of our member organizations work with both our Bolder Advocacy initiative on c3/c4 advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
+How has either or both most helped you?

 The courts have always been important to securing protections for reproductive rights – and now, we are counting on the Supreme Court to follow its own precedent and uphold the rule of law.
 If this law goes into effect, there will be only one doctor left to provide abortion care for the approximately one million women of reproductive age in Louisiana.

 Louisiana is openly defying the Supreme Court’s decision in Whole Woman’s Health.
 The facts, the law, and the Constitution have not changed since that law was struck down by the Supreme Court in 2016.
 In fact, the impact would be worse for pregnant people in Louisiana, because abortion access in Louisiana is already hanging by a thread.

 This is the very definition of an open and shut case.
 Our fundamental rights cannot vary from state to state.
 A law declared unconstitutional in Texas cannot be constitutional in neighboring Louisiana.